nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.

+If the EPS identifier is present then the identifier.value is where the EPS Id **SHOULD** also be added.

 ### basedOn ###